 - Decisions needed e.g. discount rate to calculate present value

 An entity may use MS Excel or other similar tools to calculate right-of-use assets, liabilities (split into short and long term), depreciation, interest, present value, lease payment including CPI etc. This is certainly possible and, in some cases, a good way to start implementing IFRS 16 and understand the overall impact of the new accounting rules for their lease contracts.
 However, the problem is that these tools are not very practical when managing large amounts of data and taking future changes into account e.g. change in reasonable certain date, scope or options.
-Depending on the number of lease contracts, an entity can choose to go for a compact version (off the shelf software) or a bespoke solution to meet their specific needs.

 The benefits of using an IWMS when implementing IFRS 16